DevExpress-Examples/devextreme-dropdownbox-display-tags-in-input-field/README.md

 ![DropDownBox with integrated TagBox and TreeView](https://user-images.githubusercontent.com/18551316/142602619-b41ca373-fa29-4c42-8c6c-ed6cba9a499f.png)

-**NOTE:** If you do not need a complex UI in the drop-down field but still want to display tags, try a standalone TagBox component.
-You can refer the [Getting Started with TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) article to see it the TagBox fits your scenario.
+**NOTE:** If you do not need a complex UI in the drop-down field, but still want to display tags, try a standalone TagBox component.
+You can refer to the [Getting Started with TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) article to find out if the TagBox is the choice for you.

 To implement the UI shown above, follow these steps: